99x/emojicpp/README.md

 # emojicpp

-Emoji :smile: for c++ developers :+1:

-This will convert emoji codes in strings to unicode emojis.
+This program will convert emoji codes in strings to unicode emojis.

 ```c++